Stone-effect outdoor stoneware tiles

 The most popular finishes for terrace tiles include stone-effect porcelain stoneware tiles.
 A trendy solution that merges easily into the most widely varying interior design styles, from the most classical to the industrial.
 The Lombarda by Ergon collection is a fine example.
 Inspired by the austere elegance of early 20C Milan city-centre buildings and the iconic Ceppo di Gré stone, it combines solidity and solemnity with an absolutely contemporary vibe.
 A distinctive, elegant style that conserves the authenticity of stone and fits perfectly into outdoor locations.
 Available in three colour variants from white to black by way of grey, the colour that symbolises the collection and the natural beauty of stoneware, particularly ideal for balcony tiles.

 Another collection worthy of mention is Tracce by Emilceramica, dedicated to the rough allure of stone.
 A collection that brings immense personality to outdoor paving installations.
 A series of tiles that embodies stone’s entire geological history, visible at a glance.
 The rock’s sedimentation and stratification and the effects of erosion and passing time are all recognisable in the collection’s high-impact appearance.
-Tracce is available in five colour variants in the scale of greys in different sizes, with modern, creative installation and decor options.
+Tracce is available in three colour variants in the scale of greys in different sizes, with modern, creative installation and decor options.
 Harmony, dynamism and variety bring new, subtle resonances to the sobriety of stone.

 Terracotta-effect tiles for balconies